 STEP - Minimising unnecessary contact at gatehouse security, yard and warehouse.
-For example, noncontact deliveries where the nature of the product allows for use of electronic prebooking
+For example, non-contact deliveries where the nature of the product allows for use of electronic prebooking for their records.

 Almost all deliveries are pre-booked and do not require signatures.